slowernews/wisdom-tldr/README.md

 i didn't get your text can you resend it? less strong. will you write a whole book in your phone? make it non threating

 > *'on networking: expand from too dense networks. custom tailor teams from project to project. same team from same project is not the best option. if anybody in your list knows everybody is a big pro

-Neutrality is not possible.
-Anyway preserve your [freedom](#on-freedom).

-Don't avoid conflict.
-Small conflicts will grow into big conflicts.

-rotten peace - builds resentment

-> *'I am either part of the solution or part of the problem.'*

-> *'Do not build fortresses to protect yourself: isolation is dangerous.' -- Robert Greene (4th law of power)*

-> *'Well-kept gardens die by pacifism.'*
 -->